-Need help getting started?
-Follow this step-by-step guide on how to write a project plan and the best project management tools to use to make each stage of the process simpler.
+This 6-step, high-level guide will help you write a project plan and provide recommendations for project management software that will make each stage of the process simpler.

 What is a project plan?

-In short, your project plan defines, organizes, prioritizes, and assigns activities and resources throughout your project lifetime.
+In short, your project plan serves as a central hub to define, organize, prioritize, and assign activities and resources throughout your project’s life cycle.

 A project plan can help to curtail wily overspending and late turnaround by identifying these issues early.